Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

 Romans 1:26–27 (ESV)

 “For this reason God gave them up to dishonorable passions.
-For their women exchanged natural relations for those that are contrary to nature; and the men likewise gave up natural relations with women and were consumed with passion for one another…”
+For their women exchanged natural relations for those that are contrary to nature; and the men likewise gave up natural relations with

-Modern culture chants, “Live your truth.”
+Modern culture shouts, “Live your truth.”

-Romans gently whispers, “Live His.”
+Romans quietly but firmly answers, “Live His.”

 Political Pressure and Allegiance to the Emperor